andrewtrandev/PortfolioV2/README.md

 #### Notable functions
 **The navigation bar**<br>
   an important part of the website that should clearly indicate where a user is within the website.
 It should also be mobile responsive and condense into a smaller format when disaplyed  on smaller devices.

   **Mobile Responsiveness**<br>
   webpages should scale for smaller devices through media queries and flexbox/css grid.

+  **Dark aesthetic and clean visuals**<br>
+  Staring at pure white webpages gets tiring after some time and so I wanted a dark theme that was easy on the eyes.

+  **General Interactivity**
+  Links (navigation bar, resume download) should respond to the user hovering over them.
+This doesn't have to be a huge animation and may help users in finding clickable links or provide a more stimulating user experience.

 ---